 There is a limit to the amount a student can receive in Pell in one academic year.
-A Pell Grant received during the summer semester will reduce what you will be offered for the spring semester.
+Depending on your registration, you may earn up to 150% of the annual award.* However, a Pell Grant received during the summer semester may reduce what you will be offered for the spring semester.
 Contact your financial aid advisor if you have any questions.

 Information is subject to change without notice due to changes in federal, state and/or institutional rules and regulations.
 Students must complete a FAFSA every year.
 Students must be making satisfactory academic progress to continue to receive financial aid.